samrauh/portfolio/README.md

 2. On the job
 3. Hobby/Learning

-For each of the categories I list some of the top projects, the full catalog can be seen in the according folder.
+For each of the categories I list some of the top projects, the full catalog can be seen in the correstponding folders.

 ### 1. University